-Ossagon Trail is a 3.5 mile lightly trafficked out and back trail located near Orick, CA. The trail is rated as moderate and primarily used for hiking and mountain biking.
+Ossagon Trail is a 3.5 mile lightly trafficked out and back trail located near Orick, California.
+The trail is rated as moderate and primarily used for hiking and mountain biking.

 Redwood National and State Parks 1111 Second Street Crescent City, CA 95531 By Phone 707-465-7335 By Fax 707-464-1812

 Nice little trail with some variety.
 Not just redwoods but a couple of different types of forests on the way down.
 Mostly just down close to the beach and back up.
 I went beyond the trail a little and played in the surf with my lab.
 It's not really steep but a fair climb back out.
 Water everywhere on the bottom to go through due to a very rainy winter.
 Made me appreciate my Altra shoes and Darn Tough socks.
 The shoes drain great and my feet stayed warm.
 I don't worry about keeping my feet dry anymore.
 Probably not a hike I'll repeat but because of the variety and the ocean tossed in worth doing...

 Easy trail up a hill and down to the beach.
 But when I got near the beach, there was a big meadow and it was full of elk looking at me in a not too friendly way, so I turned around and went back.
 Not a lot to see on this trail